frankolson/frankolson.github.io-old/_posts/2017-02-15-SaaS_Tutorial_Part_1.md

 cd CoffeeTracking/
 ```

-Also, because we're awesome developers, we are going to Git to track our development with version control.
+Also, because we're awesome developers, we are going to use Git to track our development with version control.
 ```
 git init
 git add . && git commit -m "init commit"